-You can make it the old fashioned way using 1 tablespoon of oil of your choice 1/2 cup of popping kernels.
+You can make it the old-fashioned way using 1 tablespoon of oil of your choice and 1/2 cup of popping kernels.
 (This will give you 12 cups of popped corn.)

 Alternatively, you can pop yourself some healthy popcorn using air instead of oil.

 With the lid on pre-heat, the Dutch oven using medium heat for around 2 minutes.
 After 2 minutes splash some water at the bottom of the oven.